Corporation Tax: How and when to pay

 - Deadline: Within 12 months of the end of your accounting period

-- Penalty: HMRC may charge penalties for failing to notify
+- Penalty: HMRC may charge penalties for failing to notify them

 Late filing penalties